-Her community activities have included serving as Treasurer of the League of Women Voters, on the board of the Community Foundation and currently as leader of Girl Scout Troop 254.
+Her community activities have included serving as Treasurer of the League of Women Voters, on the board of the Community Foundation and as leader of Girl Scout Troop 254.
 As a part the 100th anniversary of Girl Scouts, Mrs. Ford-Coates was named one of 100 “Girl Scout Greats” in the United States.

 The late Governor Lawton Chiles appointed Mrs. Ford-Coates to the 1998 Florida Constitution Revision Commission where she received the Chairman's Award for her successful efforts to provide information to the public.
 In 2000, she served as President of the Florida Tax Collectors Association and was selected by the American Jewish Committee as one of 12 national women leaders who were sent to Israel to participate in an educational seminar.
 Following her service as the 2006 President of the National Association of County Collectors, Treasurers & Finance Officers, she served on the Board of Directors of the National Association of Counties.
 In 2008, she was recognized as the Outstanding Tax Collector in the United States, and in 2016, she was named by Thomson Reuters as a Public Sector Champion for Excellence in Office Leadership.

 Married to Brian Ford-Coates since 1972, their extended family includes seven daughters, three sons-in-law, eleven beautiful grandchildren and one great-grandchild.